govuk-one-login/ipv-cri-uk-passport-api/README.md

 The command to run is:

-`gds aws di-ipv-cri-dev -- sam delete --config-env dev --stack-name <unique-stack-name>`
+`gds aws ROLE -- sam delete --config-env dev --stack-name <unique-stack-name>`